Fehndor/aws-ansible-lab/README.md

 5. **Build a workflow** — chain multiple playbooks together in an AWX workflow template
 6. **Infrastructure playbooks** — write Ansible to configure the PostgreSQL server itself, replacing the bash bootstrap script

-Each of these is a concrete GitHub commit that demonstrates real cloud automation skills.